← All guides·Test Guide·9 min read

 This test assesses your ability to interpret and work with numerical information — the kind of data a firefighter encounters in tables, charts, gauges, and floor plans.
 It is typically around 32 questions in 45 minutes, with no calculator permitted, so quick and accurate mental arithmetic matters.

 You will not face advanced mathematics.
 The challenge is applying basic operations — percentages, ratios, reading tables, simple calculations — accurately and at speed.
-Practising mental maths and the specific question formats is the most effective preparation.
+Practicing mental maths and the specific question formats is the most effective preparation.

-Practise for free first
+Practice for free first

 Try a free demo before you commit